 Nanoindentation: Nanoindentation is a technique used to measure the mechanical properties of materials at the nanoscale.
 It can be used to determine the modulus of elasticity of thin films and coatings.

-Furthermore, there is a growing trend towards incorporating material property data, including the modulus of elasticity, into digital twins and simulation models.
-This allows engineers to virtually test and optimize designs before physical prototypes are built, saving time and resources.
+Beyond that, there is a growing trend towards incorporating material property data, including the modulus of elasticity, into digital twins and simulation models.
+Still, this allows engineers to virtually test and optimize designs before physical prototypes are built, saving time and resources.
 This also requires better characterization of materials under different conditions, using in-situ testing and advanced data analysis techniques.

 Tips and Expert Advice